Cell Phone Ticket | Distracted Driving

 But we’re not here to moralize you.
 We’re about to explain what it all means and how to proceed if you’ve been caught by the police and received a cell phone ticket.

-According to Ontario’s distracted driving law, no person shall drive a motor vehicle on a highway while holding or using a hand-held wireless communication device or other prescribed device capable of receiving or transmitting telephone communications, electronic data, mail or text messages.
+According to distracted driving law in Ontario (the Highway Traffic Act 78.1(1),(2)), no person shall drive a motor vehicle on a highway while holding or using a hand-held wireless communication device, hand-held electronic entertainment device, or other prescribed device capable of receiving or transmitting telephone communications, electronic data, mail, or text messages.
+Such devices can distract drivers’ attention from the road, cause accidents, and diminish road safety.

 Ontario’s distracted driving laws don’t cover such actions as eating while driving, drinking, smoking, making make-up, etc. Still, all those things are related to careless or dangerous driving, so be cautious.

-Once you’ve got a cell phone ticket in Ontario (this is the same as a handheld communication device ticket), you can face the following penalties (A to G drivers):
+Once you’ve got a cell phone ticket in Ontario (or a handheld communication device ticket), you can face the following penalties (A to G drivers):

 Type of penaltyFirst convictionSecond convictionThird conviction and subsequent offence